-The Master of Health Administration (MHA) program, launching 2020, at the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai is designed to create a new class of well-prepared managers to oversee superior care and deliver outstanding value for their organization and the populations they serve.
-Our combination of a top-rated medical school and world-class health care delivery system provides you with an extraordinary environment in which to learn, one where you will get plenty of hands-on experience as well as critical strategic and operational knowledge.
+The Master of Health Administration (MHA) program, at the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai, is designed to create a new class of well-prepared managers to oversee superior care and deliver outstanding value for their organization and the populations they serve.
+Our combination of a top-rated medical school and world-class integrated eight-hospital health care system provides you with an extraordinary environment in which to learn, one where you will get plenty of hands-on experience as well as critical strategic and operational knowledge.

 What makes the Mount Sinai MHA unique?

-- You will earn simultaneous Lean Management certification in basic (Green Belt) and intermediate (Bronze Belt) levels.
+- You will earn simultaneous Lean Management and Project Management certifications.

-- Opt to study courses using a blended online learning design that enhances convenient live access without sacrificing critical face-to-face learning time.
+- Courses using a blended online learning design that enhances convenient live access without sacrificing critical face-to-face learning time.

-- Gain connections to Mount Sinai Health System career recruiters/talent network.
+- Gain connections to Mount Sinai Health System career recruiters/talent network and supported membership to the American Congress of Healthcare Executives

-- Get direct access to leading national experts and the vast learning network of the Mount Sinai Health System, including multiple internship opportunities.
+- Leverage direct access to leading national experts and the vast learning network of the Mount Sinai Health System, including multiple internship and capstone project opportunities.

 “When you come to the Icahn School of Medicine, you join a supportive group of tomorrow’s health care leaders.
 The relationships you build, the ideas you share, and the knowledge and skills you acquire will propel your career forward.”